GrottoPress/jentil/README.md

 Install *jentil-theme*, which is a starter for building your own theme with Jentil:

-1. From the `wp-content/themes` directory, run `composer create-project grottopress/jentil-theme your-theme-slug-here`.
+1. From the `wp-content/themes` directory, run `composer create-project --stability=dev grottopress/jentil-theme your-theme-slug-here`.
 1. Switch to `your-theme-slug-here` directory: `cd your-theme-slug-here`.
-Run `composer install`.
 1. Update theme information in `style.css`.
 You may also want to change package name, description and author in `composer.json` and `package.json`.
+1. Replace all occurrences of `'jentil-theme'` text domain with your own theme slug.
+Your theme slug should match your theme folder name, which should just be the *slugified* version of your theme's name.
 1. Run `vendor/bin/wp theme activate your-theme-slug-here` to activate your new theme.
 1. Dive into your theme's source, and customize the code to taste.